While good advice may not be cheap, bad advice always costs you dearly no matter how little you pay for it.

 Our fees are based on three key components: your net worth, your annual income, and the overall complexity of your situation.
 All fees are based on the complexity of your financial circumstances, goals and composition of income and assets as well as the value that we provide from our guidance and planning strategies recommended.

-You may choose to pay Hourly Rates, Flat Rate Project-Based Fees or as a Percentage of Assets Managed.
+You may choose to pay Hourly Rates, Flat Rate Project-Based Fees or as a Percentage or Fixed-Fee of Assets Managed.

 Our goal is always to provide value that is greater than the fee we charge.
 If we cannot show you how you will get greater value than the fee you pay, then we will not recommend the comprehensive approach to you but offer a more limited-scope project tailored to your needs.